Jekwwer/Jekwwer/STYLEGUIDE.md

 ## Code Formatting and Style

-This project adheres to the rules specified in the `.editorconfig`, `.prettierrc` and `.markdownlint.json` configuration files.
+This project adheres to the rules specified in the `.editorconfig`, `.prettierrc`, `.markdownlint.json` and `pyproject.toml` configuration files.

 ### Indentation and Spacing